bertofurth/Seagate-Central-Tips/Reset-SU-Root-Password.md

 hard drive and connect it to an external system via a USB hard drive reader.

 Opening up the unit is a little tedious but you can do it if you have a "jewellers" tool kit for the small screws and a prying tool would also be useful.
-There are plenty of videos on the Internet showing the process.

 USB Hard Drive readers (specifically SATA to USB) are fairly cheap (US$30) and easily available at most computer shops or electronics websites.